engragy/banque-misr-jobathon/readme.md

-a simple application that has a simple API with only one end-point (/live). this endpoint will respond with "Well Done" or "Maintenance" if the system can interact with its Database.
+a simple application written with [python, django, django-framework] that has a simple API with only one end-point (/live). this endpoint will respond with "Well Done" or "Maintenance" if the system can interact with its Database.

 i have created docker files for the system to be containerized (MicroServices).